oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier-image-import-version.md

 While not required we do recommend that you change this password to prevent access by other people.

-  1. On the desktop background click right, then tak the "Open Terminal" option
+  5. On the desktop background click right, then tak the "Open Terminal" option

   ![](images/vnc-01-open-terminal.png)

-  2. In the resulting terminal window type `vncpasswd`
+  6. In the resulting terminal window type `vncpasswd`

-  3. At first the prompt enter your new VNC password
+  7. At first the prompt enter your new VNC password

-  4. At second the prompt reenter your new VNC password
+  8. At second the prompt reenter your new VNC password

-  5. When prompted if you want a view only password enter `n`
+  9. When prompted if you want a view only password enter `n`

   ![](images/vnc-02-set-vncpasswd.png)

 The easiest way to apply the new password is to reboot the VM

-  6. In the terminal enter `sudo reboot`
+  10. In the terminal enter `sudo reboot`

   ![](images/vnc-03-reboot.png)

 The VNC connection will probably drop immediately and the VNC client will try to reconnect (in which case close the VNC window) or it may just close the window for you (the specific behavior is VNC client specific.)

-When the VM has rebooted (allow about 60 - 90 seconds) Open a new VNC connection, the IP address should remain the same, and at the VNC login enter the **new** VNC password you just set.
+When the VM has rebooted (allow about 60 - 90 seconds) Open a new VNC connection, the IP address shoudl remain the same, and at the VNC login enter the **new** VNC password you just set.

-## Step 6: Installing Eclipse in the developer VM
+## Step 8: Installing Eclipse in the developer VM

 We have installed a developer configuration of Oracle Linux, and added tools like Maven, git and the Java development kit.
 To ensure that you have the latest integrated developer environments (IDE's) and starting point source code for the labs there are a couple of steps you need to take.